sanfinity-Iot/openremote/Developer-Guide:-Creating-a-custom-project.md

 ```

 ## Creating custom  UI apps, components and Keycloak themes
-All frontend related code should be within a `ui` directory, copy the same directory layout as found in the `openremote` submodule and copy the following files:
+All frontend related code should be within a `ui` directory, copy the same directory layout as found in the `openremote` submodule and copy the following files to the same location in the custom project:

 ```
 ui/.gitignore